o3de/o3de.org/content/docs/user-guide/components/reference/camera/camera.md

 ## Creating Camera Entity from View

-You can create a static camera view from a specific entity by right\-clicking an entity in the viewport and choosing **Create camera entity from view**\.
-This places a new entity with a camera component at the same point\.
-You can adjust the view of the camera by modifying its transform component\.
+You can create a static camera view from a specific entity by right\-clicking an entity in the viewport and choosing **Create camera entity from view**.
+This places a new entity with a camera component at the same point.
+You can adjust the view of the camera by modifying its transform component.